-$ 24.95Order from the powerHouse Arena Shop
+$ 24.95Pre-Order from the powerHouse Arena Shop

-Sarah Solomon is the author and illustrator of Guac is Extra But So Am I: The Reluctant Adult’s Handbook.
+Sarah Solomon is the author and illustrator of Guac Is Extra But So Am I: The Reluctant Adult’s Handbook.
 She writes about style, personal finance, and emotional crutches for The New Yorker, Town & Country, McSweeney’s, and others.
 She lives in NYC.
-Follow her on Twitter via @sarahsolfails or her bitchy self-parody account, @urbanJAP.
+Follow her on Twitter via @sarahsolfails or her self-parody account, @urbanJAP.